aneeshbkulkarni-2005/Major-Project/README.md

-# 🚀 Strictly-Gated Adaptive AI Educator
+# 🚀 AI POWERED PERSONALISED LEARNING PLATFORM

 An intelligent learning platform that delivers **personalized, role-based education** using adaptive algorithms and reinforcement learning.
 The system dynamically adjusts content difficulty and learning paths based on user performance, ensuring efficient and targeted skill development.